Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: General remarks on the paper W

-{\bf W} considers the Huanan Seafood Wholesale Market (hereinafter the ``Market'') the ``epicenter'' of the pandemic, but near the Market there are various landmarks, which we will consider as possible ``centers'' of the point cloud of December cases and mark them in Figure~\ref{fig:1}.
-These include the Wuhan Center for Disease Control and Prevention (CDC), the Hankou Railway Station, and the Wanda Plaza, which is a shopping area with hotels and restaurants, near the Lingjiao Lake and its Park; in addition, one of the hotels listed in {\bf W} is also marked.
-Figure~\ref{fig:2} is a map in UTM coordinate system that shows the relative sizes of and distances between the Market, the Wuhan CDC, and the Hankou Railway Station.
+{\bf W} considers the Huanan Seafood Wholesale Market (hereinafter the ``Market'') the ``epicenter'' of the pandemic, but near the Market there are various landmarks, which we will consider as alternative possible candidates of the ``center'' of the point cloud of December cases and mark them in Fig.~\ref{fig:1}.
+These include the Wuhan Center for Disease Control and Prevention (CDC), the Hankou Railway Station, and the Wanda Plaza, which is a shopping area with hotels and restaurants, near the Lingjiao Lake and its Park; in addition, one of the hotels listed in {\bf W} is also marked in Fig.~\ref{fig:1}.
+Fig.~\ref{fig:2} is a map in UTM coordinate system that shows the relative sizes of and distances between the Market, the Wuhan CDC, and the Hankou Railway Station.
 We follow {\bf W} and use points to represent the Market, as well as the landmarks.
 Because of the presence of noise in {\bf W}'s location data of cases, the physical sizes of these landmarks could also be considered as noise in locations.